UHDanke/gd_docs/bugs/misc.md

 ## \[2.206\] Hitbox does not update properly after rotating a slope object

 Rotating a slope object does not update its orientation in the editor unless you move the object or quit the editor.
+Both the hitbox and autobuild are affected by this.